The Year Without Summer

 The Lasting Impact

 The "Late Antique Little Ice Age," as scientists now call it, lasted until approximately 660 CE.
 Its immediate effects were catastrophic: demographic collapse, abandoned farmland, and weakened imperial authority.
-But its longer-term impacts were equally profound.
+The longer-term damage ran just as deep.

 The climate crisis permanently altered settlement patterns as people abandoned marginal agricultural lands that could no longer support them.
 Urban populations declined sharply.
 The empire's tax base shrank, reducing its ability to maintain armies and infrastructure.